-Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus hours of operations.
+Category Amount in (a)(1) institutional dollars Amount in (a)(2) dollars, if applicable Amount in (a)(3) dollars, if applicable Explanatory Notes Subsidizing off-campus housing costs due to dormitory closures or decisions to limit housing to one student per room; subsidizing housing costs to reduce housing density; paying for hotels or other off-campus housing for students who need to be isolated; paying travel expenses for students who need to leave campus early due to coronavirus infections or campus interruptions.
+Subsidizing food service to reduce density in eating facilities, to provide pre-packaged meals, or to add hours to food service operations to accommodate social distancing.
+Costs related to operating additional class sections to enable social distancing, such as those for hiring more instructors and increasing campus safety and operations.
 Campus safety and operations.
-2 \$12,351 \$9,981 \$12,351 in institutional (a)(1) funds covered the cost of securing temperature checking machines as PPE to provide a safe on-campus learning environment.
-The \$9,981 in MSI (a)(3) are for the cost of Health Safety Officers hired to screen on-campus students, faculty, staff, contractors, and visitors with questions related to Covid-19 symptoms and checking temperatures.
-Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce the number of students sharing equipment or supplies during a single class period and to provide time for disinfection between uses.
-Replacing lost revenue due to reduced enrollment.
-Replacing lost revenue from non-tuition sources (i.e., cancelled ancillary events; disruption of food service, dorms, childcare or other facilities; cancellation of use of campus venues by other organizations, lost parking revenue, etc.).
-3 Purchasing faculty and staff training in online instruction; or paying additional funds to staff who are providing training in addition to their regular job responsibilities.
+2 \$16,294.75 \$46,634.40 \$2,646.75 in institutional (a)(1) funds covered the cost of cleaning supplies and PPE to provide a safe on-campus learning environment.
+Also, \$13,648 in institutional (a)(1) fund to cover the purchase, shipping, and installation of Temperature Checking Kiosks and Space modifications for social distancing during instruction.
+A total of \$16,294.75.
+The \$46,634.40 in MSI (a)(2) are for the cost of Health Safety Officers hired to screen on-campus students, faculty, staff, contractors, and visitors with questions related to Covid-19 symptoms and checking temperatures.
+Purchasing, leasing, or renting additional instructional equipment and supplies (such as laboratory equipment or computers) to reduce